MohanaJeyaraj-01/Agentra/docs/SPEC-TEMPLATE.md

 A larger deployment would eventually need stronger storage/concurrency handling than the current per-student JSON file.

-## 15. What you are least sure about
+## 15. What we are least sure about

 1. **Diagnosis reliability:** Whether the model consistently distinguishes similar student mistakes and assigns the correct supported misconception.
 2. **Re-quiz validity:** Whether one successful re-quiz is enough evidence that the misconception is actually resolved rather than temporarily answered correctly.